dartsatlas/terms-of-service.dartsatlas.com/index.md

-# DARTS ATLAS LLC WEBSITE TERMS OF USE
+# THE DARTS ATLAS CORPORATION WEBSITE TERMS OF USE

 Last Modified: October 25, 2021

 ## Acceptance of the Terms of Use
-These terms of use are entered into by and between you and Darts Atlas LLC (“Company,” “we,” or “us”).
+These terms of use are entered into by and between you and The Darts Atlas Corporation (“Company,” “we,” or “us”).
 The following terms and conditions, together with any documents they expressly incorporate by reference (collectively, “Terms of Use”), govern your access to and use of https://www.dartsatlas.com, including any content, functionality, and services offered on or through https://www.dartsatlas.com (the “Website”), whether as a guest or a registered user.

 Please read the Terms of Use carefully before you start to use the Website.
 By using the Website or by clicking to accept or agree to the Terms of Use when this option is made available to you, you accept and agree to be bound and abide by these Terms of Use and our Privacy Policy, incorporated herein by reference.
 If you do not want to agree to these Terms of Use or the Privacy Policy, you must not access or use the Website.